smartmeio/arancino-library/README.md

 > Arancino Library has one dependency when FreeRTOS capabilities are required: [FreeRTOS_SAMD21 Arduino library](https://github.com/BriscoeTech/Arduino-FreeRTOS-SAMD21) by BriscoeTech.
 Please download it from Arduino Library Manager.
 In that case you also have to select _Yes_ from _Menu -> Tools -> Using FreeRTOS?_.

- such as: firmware name, firmware version and local timezone offset.
-The latter is used to calculate the timestamp at which the firmware is compiled.

 ## Data structures
 ### ArancinoMetadata
 `ArancinoMetadata` is a data structure used to encapsulate firmware metadata.